-FRA means the Federal Railroad Administration, an agency within the United States Department of Transportation.
+FRA means the Federal Railroad Administration, an operating administration within the United States Department of Transportation.

-FTA means the Federal Transit Administration, an agency within the United States Department of Transportation.
+FTA means the Federal Transit Administration, an operating administration within the United States Department of Transportation.

 Hazard means any real or potential condition that can cause injury, illness, or death; damage to or loss of the facilities, equipment, rolling stock or infrastructure of an RTAs; or damage to the environment.